Comprehensive Regulatory Impact Analysis Course

 Active participation with the discussion forums and assignments is incredibly important to your success in the course.
 The discussion forums provide an opportunity for you to engage with your course colleagues as well as the PURC faculty on the course material.
 Completion of assignments is required in order to receive the Certificate of Completion.

 This is not a self-paced course.
-The course will be delivered online over a six week period.
-A new learning module will be released every Monday by 12pm Eastern Standard Time.
+The course will be delivered online over an eight-week period.
+A new learning module will be released every Monday by 12pm Eastern Time.
 It is recommended that participants complete the module by the following Sunday (one-week).
+All course assignments must be submitted by TBD final deadline in order to receive Certificate of Course Completion.

 - Internet connection (DSL, LAN, or cable connection desirable)